|

 Forthcoming Judicial Conferences and Webinars

 The Fourth Amendment: Comprehensive Search and Seizure Training for Trial Judges This four day course provides a framework to analyze search and seizure issues: What is a search?
 When does a seizure occur?
 What are the types of searches and seizures?
 What interests are protected by the Amendment?
 Who has standing to challenge the intrusion?
 When is a search or seizure justified?
 When do the police need a warrant?
 If the Fourth Amendment has been violated, does the exclusionary rule apply?
 It also offers insights on motion hearings practice, detailed examination of the principles related to consent searches, and sessions on warrant issuance and review of that decision, warrant execution issues, and searches without warrants.
 These latter searches include exigent circumstances, community caretaking, inventory searches, automobile searches, frisks, and searches incident to arrest.
 In every course there is at least one session offering some observations on an issue of particular current significance.
 Finally, it offers an overview of developing principles related to computers and digital evidence.
-Upcoming Conference Dates: May 20-23, 2013 (RENO) Registration: Registration is handled directly through the National Judicial College.
+Upcoming Conference Dates: May 19-22, 2014 (RENO, NV) Registration: Registration is handled directly through the National Judicial College.
 You can register online, or alternatively, you can complete and fax the print version of the application.
-Under payment information, simply type: U.S. Department of Justice.
-Don't worry that it defaults to "invoice your court."
-Your court won't be charged.
-Also, please type NA into all yellow boxes (within the payment information section).
-Also, please feel free to contact the NJC Registrar, Muriel Bartlett, registrar@judges.org (800-255-8343) (775-784-1269 FAX), who can provide you with the most up-to-date information on registration, lodging, expense reimbursement and any other questions you may have.
-Funding and Other Conference Information:
+Also, please feel free to contact the NJC Registrar, Muriel Bartlett, registrar@judges.org (800-255-8343) (775-784-1269 FAX), who can provide you with the most up-to-date information on registration, lodging, and any other questions you may have.

 |